-- To activate the motor, press and hold the trigger safety switch (A), then squeeze the trigger (B). - Generally, most cutting attachments are most efficient at high-speed.
-Move the speed selector (C) to the "hare" position for high-speed, or the "tortoise" position for low-speed. - To switch the motor off, release the trigger.
+- To activate the motor, press and hold the trigger safety button (A), then squeeze the trigger (B).
+Once the motor is running, you can release the safety button. - To use low-speed, while the motor is running, press the low-speed button (C) - the low-speed indicator (D) illuminates. - To use high-speed, while the motor is running, press the high-speed button (E) Generally, most cutting attachments are most efficient at high-speed. - To switch the motor off, release the trigger.